Applicant Guide – Applying for Specialty Training as NIHR (National Institute for Health Research) Academic Clinical Fellow 2024

 Submitting an Application

-Applications can be submitted at any point until the 16:00pm (UK time) on the 2nd November 2022.
+Applications can be submitted at any point until the 16:00pm (UK time) on the 1st of November 2023.
 Late applications will not be accepted.

 Tip: Submit your application at least 30 minutes before the closing time of the vacancy to ensure it safely meets the cut off deadline.